Members' Biographical Sketches

 Aseem Prakash is professor of political science, the Walker Family Professor for the College of Arts and Sciences, and the Founding Director of the Center for Environmental Politics at University of Washington, Seattle.
 He studies environmental policy, climate governance, NGOs and nonprofits, and voluntary/private regulation.
 Dr. Prakash is the General Editor of Cambridge University Press Series in Business and Public Policy, the Co-Editor of Journal of Policy Analysis and Management, and the Associate Editor of Business & Society.
 In addition to his scholarly publications, he regularly contributes to public scholarship via platforms such as The Conversation, Slate, Washington Post’s Monkey Cage, and open democracy.
 Dr. Prakash was elected to the position of Vice President of the International Studies Association for the period, 2015-2016.
 He serves on the Economic Development Commission of the city of his residence: Edmonds, Washington.
 He earned his Ph.D. from Indiana University.

 Maxine L. Savitz (NAE) is a retired general manager, Technology/Partnerships at Honeywell, Inc. formerly Allied Signal.
-She is also member and current vice president of the National Academy of Engineering.
+She is a member and was vice president (2006-2014) of the National Academy of Engineering.
 Dr. Savitz was employed at the U.S. Department of Energy (DOE) and its predecessor agencies (1974-1983) and served as the Deputy Assistant Secretary for Conservation.
-Dr. Savitz serves on the board of the American Council for an Energy Efficient Economy, and on advisory bodies for Pacific Northwest National Laboratory, Sandia National Laboratories, and the Jet Propulsion Laboratory.
-She serves on the Massachusetts Institute of Technology visiting committee for sponsored research activities.
 In 2009, Dr. Savitz was appointed to the President’s Council of Advisors for Science and Technology.
 Past board memberships include the National Science Board, Secretary of Energy Advisory Board, Defense Science Board, Electric Power Research Institute (EPRU), Draper Laboratories, and the Energy Foundation.
+Dr. Savitz served on the Board of the American Council for an Energy Efficient Economy, and on advisory bodies for Pacific Northwest National Laboratory, Sandia National Laboratories, and the Jet Propulsion Laboratory.
+She also served on the Massachusetts Institute of Technology visiting committee for sponsored research activities.
 Dr. Savitz’s awards and honors include: the Orton Memorial Lecturer Award (American Ceramic Society) in 1998; the DOE Outstanding Service Medal in1981; the President’s Meritorious Rank Award in 1980; recognition by the Engineering News Record for Contribution to the Construction Industry in 1979 and 1975; and the MERDC Commander Award for Scientific Excellence in 1967.
 She is the author of about 20 publications.
-Dr. Savitz has served on numerous National Research Council committees and participated in multiple NAS activities.
+Dr. Savitz has served on numerous National Research Council committees and participated in multiple National Academy of Science, Engineering and Medicine.
 She is a member of the Division Committee on Engineering and Physical Sciences.
+Dr. Savitz has a B.A. in chemistry from Bryn Mawr College and a Ph.D. in organic chemistry from the Massachusetts Institute of Technology.

 Michael P. Vandenbergh is a leading scholar in environmental and energy law whose research explores the relationship between formal legal regulation and informal social regulation of individual and corporate behavior.
 His work with Vanderbilt’s Climate Change Research Network involves interdisciplinary teams that focus on the reduction of carbon emissions from the individual and household sector.
 His corporate work explores private environmental governance and the influence of social norms on firm behavior and the ways in which private contracting can enhance or undermine public governance.
 Before joining Vanderbilt’s law faculty, Professor Vandenbergh was a partner at a national law firm in Washington, D.C.
 He served as Chief of Staff of the U.S. Environmental Protection Agency from 1993 to 1995.
 He began his career as a law clerk for Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit in 1987-88.
 In addition to directing Vanderbilt’s Climate Change Research Network, Professor Vandenbergh serves as co-director of the law school’s Energy, Environment and Land Use Program.
 He was named a David Daniels Allen Distinguished Professor of Law in fall 2013.
 A recipient of the Hall-Hartman Teaching Award, he teaches courses in environmental law, energy, and property.
 Professor Vandenbergh has been a visiting professor at the University of Chicago Law School and at Harvard Law School.
 He earned his J.D. at the University of Virginia School of Law.